 - lodge an annual return for taxable wages paid or payable during the year

-- compare your periodic return payments with your annual liability amount
+- compare your periodic return liabilities (excluding interest and penalties) with your annual liability amount

-- pay any outstanding amounts (known as your annual liability) by 21 July.
+- pay any outstanding amounts (known as your annual liability) by the due date.

 You cannot lodge your annual return until all your periodic returns for the financial year have been submitted.
-You must include any taxable wages for the June period in the annual return.
-You do not need to lodge a separate periodic return for the period ending 30 June.
+You include any taxable wages for the June period in the annual return (i.e. you do not need to lodge a separate periodic return for the period ending 30 June).

 You still need to lodge an annual return if you have paid taxable wages after lodging a final return.
-However, you do not need to declare any wages already included in the final return.
+However, you do not declare any wages already included in the final return.

-If your status change occurs on 1 July, you do not need to lodge a final return - indicate your change of status on your annual return.
+If your status changes on 1 July, you do not need to lodge a final return - indicate your change of status on your annual return.

 You must keep copies of your annual returns and all supporting documentation for at least 5 years.

-You can lodge your annual return online through OSRconnect.
-We have tutorials with step-by-step instructions for:
+You can lodge your annual return online through OSR Online.
+See the step-by-step instructions for: